Alan Gordon Partridge

 - The Chew Toy: His complete failure as an entertainment professional and his endless buffoonery and misery off-stage are almost always Played for Laughs.

 - Conspiracy Theorist: He's deeply convinced that there's a conspiracy within the BBC to sabotage his career.
 He also tends to credulously buy into conspiracy theories that he's seen in movies such as JFK and Capricorn One.

 - The Determinator: Once he's got an idea in his head he can be quite determined to see it through to the bitter end.
 Often deconstructed however, since (a) the idea is often not that great to begin with, (b) he also tends to put himself through a lot of unnecessary suffering as a result, and (c) the goal that he's aiming for isn't really worth it to begin with.
 For example, in I'm Alan Partridge his determination to see out a low-rent corporate awards gig for a fireplace manufacturer ends up with him impaling his left foot on a spike while trying to climb a fence and refusing to go to the hospital until the gig's over, resulting in him repeatedly vomiting out of sheer pain in front of the audience, completely humiliating himself and tanking his latest business venture.

 - Dirty Coward: He frequently tries to avoid confrontations by either getting his assistant Lynn to handle it (and the resulting bad feelings on the part of the person being confronted) or running away.

-- Disappeared Dad: He's a minor, unwanted presence in the lives of his kids at best, partly because of his divorce but partly because, not entirely unreasonably, they don't want anything to do with him.
+- Disappeared Dad: He's a minor, unwanted presence in the lives of his kids at best, partly because of his divorce but mainly because, not entirely unreasonably, they don't want anything to do with him.

 - Evil Is Petty: Okay, so 'evil' might be a bit strong, but Alan is a very spiteful and vindictive man who tends to delight in exacting petty and immature acts of vengeance for even quasi-imagined slights.